deeperaction/deeperaction.github.io/_pages/about.md

 ### [Spatiotemporal action detection](/tracks/2-multisports/)

-localizing all action instances with spatio-temporal tubes and recognizing their labels from untrimmed and multi-person videos.
+Localizing all action instances with spatio-temporal tubes and recognizing their labels from untrimmed and multi-person videos.

 ### [Part-level action parsing](/tracks/3-kineticstps/)

-decomposing the action instance into a human part graph and detecting action labels for all human parts an as well the whole human.
+Decomposing the action instance into a human part graph and detecting action labels for all human parts an as well the whole human.